LanguageNetwork/smart-contracts/README.md

 # smart-contracts

-smart contracts for The Language Token
+smart contracts for Token of LangNet ( The Language Network )

 [ Symbol: **LANG**  ]